gammadia/jms-serializer-1.x/README.md

 ### BC break changes

 * Doctrine dependency bumped from `~2.1` to `^2.8` (because of namespaces changes)

-### Probable issues

-* Propel 1 support is probably broken on PHP 8 because of this error (and maybe others) :
+* Propel support was removed as `propel/propel1` is not working with PHP 8 :

 ```
 PHP Fatal error: